wenlong-chen/nest-on-module-init-bug/README.md

-Execute `npm run start` to reproduce the bug.
+Run `npm start` to reproduce the bug.

-You are expected to get the following log:
+You should see the following log:

 ```
- % npm run start
+ % npm start

 > nest-on-module-init-bug@0.0.1 start
 > nest start